Index

 5. Amaranthus retroflexus - Rough Pigweed [E-flora]

-Uses of Other Amaranthus sp.
+Uses of Amaranthus sp.

 "The seeds of Amaranthus sp.
 (Amaranth) and Chenopodium quinoa (Quinoa) are edible and used as pseudocereals."
 [Mroczek, Agnieszka, 2015]